open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/otlp.md

 * `cumulative`: Choose cumulative aggregation temporality for all instrument kinds.
-* `delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCount and Asynchronous UpDownCounter instrument kinds.
+* `delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCounter and Asynchronous UpDownCounter instrument kinds.

 The recognized (case-insensitive) values for `OTEL_EXPORTER_OTLP_DEFAULT_HISTOGRAM_AGGREGATION` are: